vCloud-DFTBA/faythe/README.md

 <details>
     <summary>Who is Faythe</summary>
     <p>
-    *Faythe*: A trusted advisor, courier or intermediary.
+    <b>Faythe</b>: A trusted advisor, courier or intermediary.
 Faythe is used infrequently, and is associated with Faith and Faithfulness.
 Faythe may be a repository of key service or courier of shared secrets.)
     </p>
 </details>